grafana/agent/docs/sources/flow/reference/components/loki.process.md

 extra: {"user": "agent"}
 ```

-The second stage uses the extracted value in `extra` as the input and extracts
+The second stage uses the value in `extra` as the input and appends the
-the following key-value pair to the set of extracted data.
+following key-value pair to the set of extracted data.
 ```
 username: agent
 ```